diabetic-friendly-foods

 Key Takeaways

-- Hummus with moderate pita portions is usually fine for diabetes.
+- Hummus with appropriately sized pita portions is generally safe for diabetes management.

-- Fiber and protein in hummus help with blood sugar management.
+- The fiber and protein in hummus help stabilize blood sugar levels after eating.

-- Whole grain pita and smaller servings make a difference.
+- Whole grain pita and careful serving sizes make a significant difference in glycemic response.

 Nutritional Profile of Hummus and Pita

-Hummus and pita together bring a mix of nutrients that support blood sugar control and overall health.
-You get protein, fiber, healthy fats, and some solid vitamins and minerals, so it’s a pretty balanced option.
+Hummus and pita together deliver a balanced mix of nutrients that support blood sugar control and overall health.
+You get protein, fiber, healthy fats, vitamins, and minerals, making this combination a well-rounded option for a snack or light meal.
+Understanding the specific nutrient breakdown helps you make informed decisions about portion sizes and ingredient choices.

 Macronutrients and Micronutrients